BETTY187source/community-resource-sharing-platform/README.md

 A platform that allows community members to share or lend resources such as tools, equipment, and other items, helping reduce waste and foster a sense of community.
 This project connectS individuals who have resources they are willing to share with others who need them.

 ## Features
-- **Resource Listing:** Community members can add resources they are willing to lend or share.
+- **Resource Listing:** Community member can add resources they are willing to lend or share.
 - **Accessible Resources:** Displays a list of available resources with descriptions, owner details, and location.
 - **Add Resources:** Users can add new resources through a simple form.
 - **Tech Stack:**